w-A-L-L-e/BenfordsLawImages/README.md

 ```

+# Remarks
 Wait, what?
+OMG!
 However, then I proceeded to using other images on my pc and was kinda disappointed.
 Or rather it's not as cool as the show 'connected' made us believe.
 It works on 'nature like photos' but I don't find it a good detector for image manipulation (maybe I'm wrong and I just didn't test enough...).
+However for the
+first image I tried and immediately seeing this curve it was kinda amazing ;).

 It is however really curious that indeed just a photo can be seen as being 'real' with this simple check (counting the msd's 0..9 and plotting it as percentages does indeed
 give a nice curve like shown in the tv show ).